NBA Finals injury tracker: Which players are out?

 Robert Williams: Day-to-day (knee)

-Williams played in Game 1 of the Finals after being listed as questionable due to a knee injury.
-He is again listed as questionable for Sunday’s Game 2 – and he’s the only Celtic with an injury designation.
+Williams played in Games 1 and 2 of the Finals after being listed as questionable due to a knee injury.
+He was again listed as questionable for Wednesday’s Game 3 before being ruled active, meaning every Celtic will be active.

 Golden State Warriors